A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Translation-based EA Techniques

 where $\zeta(h,r,t)$ is 1 if $(h,r,t)$ is a true triple, and -1 otherwise; $f_\text{triple}\left(h,r,t\right)$ is the same as in TransE.

-In the attribute view, an attribute-value matrix $[\boldsymbol{a}\|\boldsymbol{v}]$ is first formed by the concatenation of the embeddings of attribute predicates and their values, and then the triple score function is defined as the head entity minus the result of a convolution operation on the attribute-value matrix, formally:
+In the attribute view, an attribute-value matrix $[\boldsymbol{a}\|\boldsymbol{v}]$ is first formed by the concatenation of the embeddings of attribute predicates and their values, and then the triple score function is defined as the head entity minus the result of a convolution neural network (CNN) on the attribute-value matrix, formally:

 This triple score function is then used to obtain the embeddings in the attribute view by minimizing the following objective function:

 where $\mathcal{T}_{a}$ is a set of true attribute triples.